thedonutfactory/rs-tfhe/README.md

 **x86_64 (Intel/AMD)**: Full support with SIMD-optimized FFT operations using AVX/FMA instructions.
 Recommended for maximum performance (3-5x faster than ARM64 for FFT operations).

 **ARM64 (Apple Silicon/M-series)**: **Full support with 100% test pass rate!** Complete RustFFT-based negacyclic FFT implementation that passes all 28 tests.
-The library implements the exact same algorithm as x86_64 SIMD using pure Rust.
+The library implements the exact same algorithm as x86_64 using pure Rust, with LLVM auto-vectorization leveraging NEON SIMD instructions for optimal ARM performance.
 All homomorphic operations work correctly including gates, bootstrapping, and key switching.
-Performance is ~3-4x slower than x86_64 SIMD, but all cryptographic operations are mathematically identical. **Production ready for Apple Silicon!**
+Performance is ~3.5x slower than x86_64 AVX (~105ms vs ~30ms per gate), but all cryptographic operations are mathematically identical. **Production ready for Apple Silicon!**

 **Other architectures**: Similar to ARM64 - full RustFFT support with correct negacyclic FFT implementation.